 Abstract

 Zero-dimensional (0D) lead-free hybrid manganese halides are emerging as game-changers in photonic technologies, offering a powerful combination of low cost, high emission efficiency, and exceptional optical tunability.
-Their outstanding luminescence makes them prime candidates for next-generation light-emitting materials and advanced sensors.
-Here, we report on structural and photophysical characterizations of a novel Mn-based lead-free 0D perovskite ((DPA)2MnBr4, 1 where DPA is di-n-propylammonium) from 77 to 410 K. At room temperature (RT), the Mn centres present a tetrahedral coordination, yielding a green luminescent material.
-Upon cooling to 77 K, we observed an increase in its emission intensity and a decrease of its bandwidth.
-At temperatures above 310 K, a phase transition occurs, being complete at 353 K, and in which the tetrahedral configuration of the Mn centres is converted to a red-emitting octahedral one.
-At RT, 1 features a green photoluminescence quantum yield of 50% and a lifetime of 0.328 ms. Interestingly, the green-to-red emission conversion is reversible and can be switched several times by heating to 353 K and cooling to RT.
-Additionally, 1 is demonstrated to specifically detect vapours of several common solvents, and of potential for developing encryption-decryption applications.
+Their outstanding luminescence makes them promising candidates for next-generation light-emitting materials and advanced sensors.
+Herein, we report the structural and photophysical characterization of a novel Mn-based lead-free 0D perovskite ((DPA)2MnBr4, 1, where DPA is di-n-propylammonium), at temperatures ranging from 77 to 410 K. At room temperature (RT), the Mn centres exhibit tetrahedral coordination, yielding a green luminescent material.
+Upon cooling to 77 K, we observed an increase in its emission intensity and a decrease in its bandwidth.
+At temperatures above 310 K, a phase transition occurs, which was completed at 353 K, and the tetrahedral configuration of the Mn centres converts to a red-emitting octahedral configuration.
+At RT, 1 exhibits a green photoluminescence quantum yield of 50% and a lifetime of 0.328 ms. Interestingly, the green-to-red emission conversion is reversible and can be switched several times by heating to 353 K and cooling to RT, highlighting its potential for encryption–decryption applications.
+In addition, 1 shows selective detection of vapours from several common solvents.